dCache/dcache/docs/TheBook/src/main/markdown/config-nfs.md

 - **no_pnfs** and **nopnfs**
 Opposite of **pnfs** option.
 Enforce clients to send all IO requests to NFS door event independent from client's pNFS capabilities.

+- **secure**
+Specifying whether clients are required to use a privileged port (< 1024).
+This option typically is used to disallow user-space NFS clients, as they might spoof request credentials.

+- **insecure**
+The opposite of **secure** option.
+The use of privileged port by a client is not require.
+This is the *default* value.

 - **lt=**
 A colon separated ordered list of pnfs layouts that offered to the client.
 The valid values are: